This report looks at the issues of self-deleting content and privacy, via the following sections:

 General privacy online is best accomplished through a VPN – the acronym for virtual private network – as established by Amadou Diallo of Forbes.
 When you set up a VPN, you no longer go directly to the Web and operate online primarily through plain text (with the exception of HTTPS sites secured with SSL certificates).
 Instead, you access the virtual private network, which encrypts everything you do online.

 The one problem with VPNs is that they can quickly get expensive.
-However, it’s extraordinarily easy and affordable to set one up yourself on your own virtual private server (VPS).
-Get Linux VPS Hosting or Cloud Hosting, and install OpenVPN or an alternative of your choice.
+However, it’s extraordinarily easy and affordable to set one up yourself on your own cloud server.
+Get Linux Cloud Hosting and install OpenVPN or an alternative of your choice.

 By Kent Roberts